FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/newspapers/sunday-mail/2001-05-27-sunday-mail.md

 ---
 layout: post
-title: Sunday Mail (Glasgow, Scotland) &#124; 27 May 2001
+title: "The Free Library: Sunday Mail (Glasgow, Scotland) &#124; 27 May 2001"
-maintitle: Sunday Mail (Glasgow, Scotland)
+maintitle: "The Free Library: Sunday Mail (Glasgow, Scotland)"
 subtitle: I'm so glad to be home.
 I only wish Lena was here; TRAGIC STAR'S DAD RETURNS TO ROTHESAY AFTER 21 YEARS
 description: I'm so glad to be home.
 I only wish Lena was here; TRAGIC STAR'S DAD RETURNS TO ROTHESAY AFTER 21 YEARS
-media: Newspaper
 post_description: I'm so glad to be home.
 I only wish Lena was here; TRAGIC STAR'S DAD RETURNS TO ROTHESAY AFTER 21 YEARS
-categories: [Newspaper-Sunday Mail, OnThisDay27May]
+categories: ["Newspaper-Free Library: Sunday Mail", OnThisDay27May]
 ---

 <figure class="fig3">